 Sentiment indices based on investor sentiment surveys attempt to measure the stock market sentiment.
-The literature on these indices focusses mainly on whether investor sentiment influences the financial markets or not.
-But the term "sentiment" has never been defined in the literature.
+The literature on these indices focusses mainly only whether investor sentiment influences the financial markets or not.
+But the term "sentiment" gets never defined in the literature.
 Therefore it is unclear what is measured by sentiment indices, whether it is really sentiment or something different.

-This paper closes this gap in the literature by using psychological definitions about feelings to explain what might be meant by "market sentiment".
-It shows how useful these definitions are with data from the German sentiment index "Sentix".
-The paper contributes to the current discussion in three ways: 1.
-It presents a simple concept of sentiments in general.
-2. It relates short and long term sentiment indices to two distinct parts of sentiments, emotion and mood.
-3. It extracts two factors representing investor emotion and mood across all markets in the dataset.
+This article closes this gap in the literature by using psychological definitions about feelings to explain what might be meant by "market sentiment".
+I show the usefulness of these definitions with data from the German sentiment index "Sentix".

+My contribution is threefold: 1.
+I present a simple concept of sentiments in general.
+2. I relate short and long term sentiment indices to two distinct parts of sentiments, emotion and mood.
+Their commonly observed statistical properties are in line with the definitions of emotion and mood.
+And 3.
+I extract two factors representing investor emotion and mood across all markets in the dataset.
 These results are stable across markets and model specifications in the Sentix dataset.